Volcaniclastics

 Volcaniclastics are geologic materials composed of broken fragments (clasts) of volcanic rock.
 These encompass all clastic volcanic materials, regardless of what process fragmented the rock, how it was subsequently transported, what environment it was deposited in, or whether nonvolcanic material is mingled with the volcanic clasts.
 The United States Geological Survey defines volcaniclastics somewhat more narrowly, to include only rock composed of volcanic rock fragments that have been transported some distance from their place of origin.

 In the broad sense of the term, volcaniclastics includes pyroclastic rocks such as the Bandelier Tuff; cinder cones and other tephra deposits; the basal and capping breccia that characterize ʻaʻā lava flows; and lahars and debris flows of volcanic origin.

 Volcaniclastics make up more of the volume of many volcanoes than do lava flows.
 Volcaniclastics may have contributed as much as a third of all sedimentation in the geologic record.

 Classification of volcaniclastics

+Volcaniclastics are composed of a range of pyroclastic detritus mixed with epiclastic sediments and formed in variable depositional environments.

 Volcaniclastics include pyroclastic rock and tephra; volcanic autoclastic, alloclastic, and epiclastic materials; and fault gouge where faults displace volcanic rock.
 All are defined below.
 These can be divided into primary volcaniclastics and secondary volcaniclastics (epivolcaniclastics).